ToolJet/ToolJet/docs/docs/widgets/html.md

 ---
 id: html
-title: HTML Component
+title: HTML
 ---

-# HTML Component
+# HTML

-HTML Component can be used to do create your own HTML-CSS layout.
+HTML widget can be used to do create your own HTML-CSS layout.

 <div style={{textAlign: 'center'}}>